 So ask around this weekend for unwanted jack-o-lanterns; your piggy pals will thank you!

 Potbelly pigs make amazing house pets and companion animals.
 They are very intelligent, so training pigs to do tricks, adjust behavior, or use a litter box indoors is a relatively easy task.
 Since they are food motivated, using positive reinforcement with veggies as treats is a great way to train a pig.

 Here are some other fun facts you may not be aware of with potbelly pigs:

-- Pigs are very good at recognizing danger or trouble.
+Pigs are very good at recognizing danger or trouble.
 There are many documented cases of owners being saved from fires or dangerous situations by their pet pigs.
 In June 2014, a potbelly pig saved its family from a fire in Illinois; read the full story here.

 Well, folks, we had a ton of entries to our first annual Hog Haven Farm Calendar Contest!
 For that, we sincerely thank you.
 The 2015 calendar will be put together in the next few weeks, and all sales from the calendars will go directly to supporting the efforts of Hog Haven–especially towards the purchase of our property next year!
 Each month will feature two “pigtures”–we had so many cute choices, we had to accept more than one per month!
 If you submitted, check your inbox today for instructions for final, print-ready submissions for the calendar.